jetpeter/imgur-auto-uploader/README.md

-# screenshot-uploader
+# Imgur Auto Uploader

-Application for automatically uploading screenshots to Imgur.
+Application for automatically uploading images to Imgur.